 Malene Hansen, PhD

 Dr. Hansen was born and raised in Denmark and received her M.Sc. and Ph.D. from Copenhagen University.
 Starting in 2001, Dr. Hansen carried out postdoctoral studies in the laboratory of Professor Cynthia Kenyon, Ph.D., at the University of California, San Francisco.
-She established her laboratory at Sanford Burnham Prebys Medical Discovery Institute studying molecular mechanisms of aging in the fall of 2007, and joined the Buck Institute in February 2021 as Chief Scientific Officer and faculty member.
+She established her laboratory in 2007 at Sanford Burnham Prebys Medical Discovery Institute in La Jolla, CA, studying molecular mechanisms of aging, and joined the Buck Institute in 2021 as Chief Scientific Officer and faculty member.

-Dr. Hansen has been recognized for her research throughout her career, including an Ellison Medical Foundation New Scholar in Aging Award, a Glenn Award for Research in Biological Mechanisms of Aging, a Julie Martin Mid-Career Award in Aging Research and a Breakthrough in Gerontology Award supported by the Ellison Medical Foundation and American Association for Aging Research.
-Moreover, her lab is/has been funded by federal grants from both the National Institute on Aging and the National Institute for General Medical Sciences.
-Dr. Hansen serves as an ad hoc reviewer for multiple scientific journals and is currently chair of the National Institute’s of Health’s Cellular and Molecular Mechanisms of Aging study section.
+Dr. Hansen has been recognized for her research throughout her career, including an Ellison Medical Foundation New Scholar in Aging Award, a Glenn Award for Research in Biological Mechanisms of Aging, a Julie Martin Mid-Career Award in Aging Research and a Breakthrough in Gerontology Award supported by the Ellison Medical Foundation and American Association for Aging Research (AFAR).
+In 2021, she received the Irving Wright Award of Distinction from AFAR.
+Moreover, her lab has been funded by federal grants from the National Institute on Aging and the National Institute for General Medical Sciences.
+Dr. Hansen serves as an ad hoc reviewer for multiple scientific journals and is a past chair of the National Institute of Health’s Cellular and Molecular Mechanisms of Aging study section.

-Dr. Hansen has organized a number of international scientific conferences, including the Cold Spring Harbor Laboratory’s meeting on Mechanisms of Aging from 2014-2018 and the 2020 Keystone meeting on Aging, and she is a co-chair of the 2022 Gordon Research Conference on Autophagy.
+Dr. Hansen has organized a number of international scientific conferences, including the Cold Spring Harbor Laboratory’s meeting on Mechanisms of Aging from 2014-2018 and the 2020 Keystone meeting on Aging.
+She also co-organized the 2020/2022 Gordon Research Conference on Autophagy.

 Autophagy measurements in C. elegans are published in Chapter 17:

 - Chang, M. Hansen, C. Kumsta.
 Assessing tissue-specific autophagy flux in adult Caenorhabditis elegans.
 Chapter 17 in Aging Methods in Molecular Biology (2020) Editor: Sean Curran.
 Published: Springer Nature.
-PMID:32410036 [PubMed – in process]
+PMID:32410036 [PubMed]

 - Hansen, DC.
 Rubinsztein, and DW Walker.
 “Autophagy as a promoter of longevity: insights from model organisms”.
 Nature Reviews Molecular Cell Biology (2018), Sep;19(9):579-593, doi:10.1038/s41580-018-0033-y.
 PMCID: PMC6424591.